 1 NEWS For Immediate Release Contact: Trevor Mendelow (720) 352-8507

 VIEW INTO THE BLUE® TECHNOLOGY CHANGES THE GAME FOR SUBSEA VIDEO CAPTURE AS SEEN IN THE NETFLIX DOCUMENTARY “CHASING CORAL” DOCUMENTARY

 First ever self-cleaning webcams provide real-time live feeds into ocean life.

-These camera systems were crucial to the film’s success because they provided the filmmakers with a self-cleaning camera housing that can be submerged for extended periods without daily maintenance or cleaning.
+These camera systems were crucial to the film’s success because they provided the filmmakers with a self-cleaning web cam housing that can be submerged for extended periods without daily maintenance or cleaning.
 That allowed producers to observe the rhythms and behaviors of marine life in real-time without human disruption.
-Without View Into The Blue® camera systems, the maintenance would have been tedious daily task, and disruptive to the marine life.
+Without View Into The Blue® camera systems, the maintenance of a standard webcam could disrupt normal reef activity for hours or even days.

 “The cameras created the story,” said Chasing Coral director, Jeff Orlowski.
 The time-lapse footage of reef bleaching and mortality over time was captured with the aid of the View Into The Blue® camera housing and other custom equipment.